3Cement/trainingAdder/README.md

 # trainingAdder - Python

 The script that automatically logging into Endomondo website.
 Then find the latest training on the hard drive and add that to the Endomondo profile

+### Login to Endomondo

 This script need your email and password to Endomondo, be sure to change it before you will start using this script.
 This script works only on windows.

+### Files location

+You should also change the folder in which the training files are searched.

 # Changes